grafana/k6-docs/docs/sources/next/using-k6-browser/metrics.md

 ## Measure custom metrics

-Through k6 browser's `page.evaluate` function, you can call the [Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance_API) to measure the performance of web applications.
-As an example, if you want to measure the time it takes for your users to complete actions, such as a search feature, then you can use the [`performance.mark`](https://developer.mozilla.org/en-US/docs/Web/API/Performance/mark) method to add a timestamp in your browser's performance timeline.
+When using the k6 browser `page.evaluate` function, you can call the [Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance_API) to measure the performance of web applications.
+For example, if you want to measure the time it takes for your users to complete actions, such as a search feature, you can use the [`performance.mark`](https://developer.mozilla.org/en-US/docs/Web/API/Performance/mark) method to add a timestamp in your browser's performance timeline.

-To measure the time difference between two performance markers, you can use the [`performance.measure`](https://developer.mozilla.org/en-US/docs/Web/API/Performance/measure) method.

-The time duration that is returned by the performance measure can be added as custom metric in k6 browser using [Trends](https://k6.io/docs/javascript-api/k6-metrics/trend/).
+Using the [`performance.measure`](https://developer.mozilla.org/en-US/docs/Web/API/Performance/measure) method, you can also measure the time difference between two performance markers.
+The time duration that `performance.measure` returns can be added as a custom metric in k6 browser using [Trends](https://k6.io/docs/javascript-api/k6-metrics/trend/).

 {{< code >}}